mavlink/mavlink-devguide/en/services/parameter.md

 > **Note** A byte-wise conversion is needed, rather than a simple cast, to enable larger integers to be exchanged (e.g. 1E7 scaled integers can be useful for encoding some types of data, but lose precision if cast directly to floats).

+Pymavlink does not have any support for managing encoding/decoding the different types.
+By default parameter values are sent/received as a float type and any support for other types needs to be added by the using library.

 ## Multi-System and Multi-Component Support

 MAVLink supports multiple systems in parallel on the same link, and multiple MAVLink enabled components within a system.